alisongx/interactive-birthday-atlas/README.md

 # interactive-birthday-atlas
-Compiled place recommendations from Henry's 21st into an interactive map.
-Created with Folium and HTML, live at this repo's page, found here: [text](https://alisongx.github.io/interactive-birthday-atlas/)
+Compiled place recommendations from Henry's 21st birthday guests into an interactive map created with Folium and HTML.
+Live at this repo's page, link found [here.](https://alisongx.github.io/interactive-birthday-atlas/)